zebrunner/javascript-agent-nightwatch/README.md

 ## Collecting screenshots

-The Zebrunner Agent allows you to automatically and manually take screenshots and send them into Zebrunner Reporting.
+The Zebrunner Agent allows you to take screenshots both  automatically and manually, and send them into Zebrunner Reporting.

-Automatic screenshot capturing is possible after test failures so make sure you've enabled them in the `nightwatch.conf.js` configuration file:
+Automatic screenshot capturing is possible after a test fails, so make sure you've enabled it in the `nightwatch.conf.js` configuration file:

 ```js title="nightwatch.conf.js"
     module.exports = {